 Note: some dogs are fitter by breed than others.
 Miniature poodles, for instance, can do multi-hour treks without much exercise because they are constantly so full of energy.
 On hikes they are happy when they can finally use it.
 My poodle Baloo can easily come on a 5-hour trek and run up and down the whole time and still have energy in the evening.
 Others might need a little more practice.

 Another important preparation exercise is to practice overcoming obstacles with your dog, such as walking over different objects (boulders, ramps or bridges), jumping over logs etc. or walking on small paths.
 Ideally you could already train overcoming obstacles in your dog school.
 If not, agility training is also a good way to practice.
 If your dog is a rather timid one, just start by walking through the woods and try to take every obstacle until your pooch masters them with ease.

 Please always respect your dog’s abilities and don’t force it.
-If you would like to bring your furry friend along, even if he isn’t the hiker kind, a dog backpack is the perfect solution for you (see different post).
+If you’d like to bring your furry friend along, even if he isn’t the hiker kind, a dog backpack carrier is the perfect solution for you.

-It is important to note that many dogs will not just stop when they are exhausted but will continue to try and keep up with you.
+It is important to note that many dogs won’t stop when they’re exhausted but will continue to try and keep up with you.
 Therefore, you must watch out for signs of weariness, such as excessive panting, wobbly legs or if they are far behind you.
 In this case consider taking more or longer breaks or simply carry him in your backpack for a while.